meilisearch/cloud-scripts/scripts/version updates/README.md

   - Restart MeiliSearch
 - Remove generated dump file.

+## Settings incompatibility

+If your settings are not compatible between versions, you will have to re-index your data as importing the dump will fail.

 ## Failure

+The latter might be cause because of an incompatibility of

 In case of failure, please ensure your MeiliSearch is still running on `systemctl` by checking: